Dram Shop Act in Houston, Texas

 It may be necessary to serve the establishment with a spoliation letter to preserve critical evidence such as video surveillance footage depicting the times the patron entered and left the establishment.

-Contact our drunk driving injury lawyers today to discuss your case.
+Contact Michael P. Fleming and Associates, today to discuss your case.
 We offer a free consultation 713-221-6800.